MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/configurations/install-additional-dsc-resources.md

 }
 ```

-Specify the **ModuleName** parameter alone to view other resources in your newly installed module.
+Specify the **ModuleName** parameter alone to view other DSC Resources in your newly installed
+module.

 ```powershell
 Get-DSCResource -Module ComputerManagementDSC